Temperature Play

 Overview

 Temperature play is a form of consensual sensation play that uses heat and cold to stimulate the skin and heighten bodily awareness.
-It includes tracing ice across the body, using chilled or warmed implements, dripping low-melt wax, and alternating warm and cool sensations to sharpen tactile contrast.
-As one of the more accessible, lower-intensity branches of BDSM sensation play, it appeals to newcomers and experienced practitioners alike: with wax play standing as its most specialized, higher-risk subset.
-This article traces the practice from its therapeutic forerunners to its place in modern kink vocabulary.
+Also called ice play or thermal play, it covers tracing ice across the body, pressing chilled or warmed implements to the skin, dripping low-melt wax, and alternating warm and cool to sharpen tactile contrast.
+It sits among the more accessible, lower-intensity branches of BDSM sensation play, which makes it a common entry point for newcomers, with wax play as its most specialized, higher-risk subset.
+This article traces the practice from its therapeutic forerunners to its settled place in modern kink vocabulary, then covers how it is done, its psychology, prevalence, and the safety margins that keep it low-risk.

 History & origins